JakobBergG/Dataproject_GBM/README.md

 | time3        | Recurrence   | Scan from when the tumor  is starting to recure.    | MR           |

 Besides the scans, the pipeline also takes a patient journal for each patient as input.
 This journal includes information about the dates of the different scans as well as the treatment intensity.
-The section "Technical Details" below describes this journal and the required format of the input data in further detail.
+The section [Technical details](#technical-details) below describes this journal and the required format of the input data in further detail.

 ### Brain Segmentation (MR and CT)